Naval Weapons Systems Training Facility Boardman: Boardman Research Natural Area

-Non-military Activity
+Non-military activity

 A significant portion of the original range was transferred outside of the military to both government and private entities.
-The State of Oregon owns the largest portion of the former range, which it leased to The Boeing Company.
+The State of Oregon owns the largest portion of the former range, which it leased to the Boeing Company.
 Boeing had originally intended to turn the area into a space park, but later decided to use the land for farming instead and in 1974 created the Boeing-Agri Industrial Company as a wholly owned subsidiary.
 A lawsuit was filed against Boeing-Agri Industrial Company in relation to how the company was pulling water out of the Willow Creek arm of the reservoir behind John Day Dam.
 They also maintain a remote antenna range on the leased property that conducts tests for national security purposes.

 Portland General Electric (PGE) owns 3520 acre of the original range.
 This was first used for the now-closed Boardman Coal Plant.
 The plant, which opened in 1975, was one of the largest polluters in Oregon.
 It constituted about 15% of PGE's electrical generation in 2010, but was shut down in 2020 and demolished in 2022.
 In 2014, PGE built a new combined cycle natural gas power plant, named Carty Generating Station, next to the coal plant to replace it.

 Future

 Several proposals are in place for improvements to the facility which would increase its usefulness in training exercises.
-The Navy and Oregon National Guard want to increase training at the range and introduce new aircraft such as F-35's.
+The Navy and Oregon National Guard want to increase training at the range and introduce new aircraft such as the F-35 Lightning II.
 They also propose constructing new air-to-ground weapons systems.
 Construction of a new landing strip and a location to service unmanned aircraft, as well as a second target area, are among the improvements to on-site infrastructure deemed necessary to accomplish these goals.

 Beyond its use for air-to-ground training, the military also wants to develop several areas for ground training.
 These include a machine gun range, digital range, convoy live fire range, and a demolition range.
 The installation of remote cameras would aid in training by providing visual information to determine the accuracy of weapons tests.

 Idaho Power is seeking permission from the Navy to construct 10 mi of its new power line to tie into a proposed substation that the Bonneville Power Administration plans to build near Boardman.
 This routing through the range would avoid cutting through farmland.